phpconcept/aruba-ws-server/README.md

 # Aruba IoT Demonstration Websocket Server

-aruba-ws-server is a websocket server written in PHP which role is to test and demonstrate the IoT capabilities of Aruba Access Points.
+aruba-ws-server is a websocket server, written in PHP, to test and demonstrate the IoT capabilities of Aruba Access Points.
-It supports today BLE objects.
+Today it supports only the BLE capabilities of Aruba AP.

 ## Quick Start Guide

-### Installation
+### Install on Linux Debian

 The Aruba Websocket Server (AWSS) was developed and tested on a Linux Debian 10 (Buster) with PHP 7.3.
 So you need to install it on a compatible linux system with installed PHP libraries.